 Having and stimulating your Growth mindset is key for leaders, and so investing time to read widely as well as deeply is one way to give focus to this.
 With that in mind, each Saturday I post “Writing I Love”.
 Sometimes a business book, sometimes a leadership quote, often something more esoteric, such as a poem, novel, song lyric.

-The other day I posted “Ben Hogan : Deliberate Practice” and referenced in it the “10,000 hour” rule from Outliers by Malcolm Gladwell.
+The other day I posted “Ben Hogan: Deliberate Practice” and referenced in it the “10,000 hour” rule from Outliers by Malcolm Gladwell.

 I was a little shocked at myself to realise that in all the many daily posts on this site, so far I had not actually mentioned Malcolm Gladwell in my weekly “Writing I Love” posts.
 Time to remedy that.

-Gladwell’s books have been wonderfully catalysing for me over many years.
+Gladwell’s books have been wonderfully catalysing for me for many years.
 After qualifying as a Chartered Accountant, for over a decade I focussed almost entirely on financial and other metrics as the answers to building value in a business.
 However, I then came to realise that people and culture within organisations are also massively important, so I started studying widely and deeply to understand how “people and profit”, “commercial and cultural” elements of business, in combination, drive value.

-Of course where I am now is that I feel I have a pretty deep understanding of both, so now focus on leadership and working with leaders, and one part of that is to eclectically look at what makes a great leader, hence the very varied nature of posts on this site !
+Of course, where I am now is that I feel I have a pretty deep understanding of both, so now focus on leadership and working with leaders, and one part of that is to eclectically look at what makes a great leader, hence the very varied nature of posts on this site!

 So, to Gladwell.
-He is a master story teller, not an economist, not a psychologist, not an academic.
+He is a master storyteller, not an economist, not a psychologist, not an academic.
 He is also massively curious and so takes passionate interest and lots of time and research into finding and diving deep into what drives people.
 HIs books smack of wisdom, my personal definition for wisdom being: “something concise that, once you hear it, you feel you always knew it”.